AlgernonLiu/Paper_title_generation/READ.md

 This file contains the posterior probabilities (also known as responsibility matrix) \( \gamma \), which assigns each data point to each component of the mixture model.
 Each row corresponds to a data point, and each column corresponds to a component.

----

-### Usage

-To reproduce these results:

-1. Ensure Python and necessary libraries (numpy, pandas, matplotlib, scikit-learn) are installed.
-2. Clone this repository and navigate to the directory.
-3. Place your dataset in `x.csv` format.
-4. Run the main script or respective modules for EM and VB algorithms.

-Adjust paths and details as per your actual implementation and dataset.